 He says, “Be still, and know that I am God

-The quiet helps everyone find this inner place of God's love and beauty that is always present but mostly covered up by busy-ness and the noise of our lives.
+The quiet helps us find this inner place of God's love and beauty that is always present but mostly covered up by busy-ness and the noise of our lives.
 The gift of silence is having nothing to do, nothing to say, having time to enjoy solitude, gentleness, a quiet mind.
 When we are not busy talking, our mind takes a rest.
 Our heart becomes more available.
 The silence outside helps us to find the still quiet place inside.
 A few days of simple peace and we feel new again, more in touch with our true selves.
-The silence is the doorway into our own spirituality and truth.
+The silence is the doorway into our own spirit and Truth.
 Receive the silence as a gift.

 “But the Lord is in His holy temple.

 Let all the earth keep silence before Him.”

 “Times come,” Emilie Griffin says,

 “when we yearn for more of God than our schedules will allow.

 We are tired, we are crushed, we are crowded by friends and acquaintances, commitments and obligations.
 The life of grace is abounding, but we are too busy for it.

 Even good obligations begin to hem us in.”

 Why do we need to "come away" and leave our homes?